rayteams/docs-rayteams/content.en/docs/platformapi-appendix/country-code.md

 ## Summary

-RAYTeams의 Group은 1개의 Country에 소속됩니다.
+The group of RayTeams belongs to one country.

-Country 정보는 Country Code로 사용됩니다. 아래의 정보는 국가별 Country Code를 보여줍니다.
+Country information is used as Country Code.
+The information below shows Country Code by country.

 ## List